Kerr1291/EnemyRandomizer/README.md

 Now if you open up EnemyRandomizer.cs, you should see no errors.

+Note: install_built.bat is currently set to run as a post-build step.
+Open the file and configure "MOD_DEST" to automatically copy in the dll to your game's mod path after building.

 ### Debugging

 Printf-style debugging is done through calls to `Modding.ModHooks.ModLog()`,